PratyushKumarDehury/javascript-interview-questions/README.md

 | 450 | [How to use await outside of async function prior to ES2022?](#how-to-use-await-outside-of-async-function-prior-to-es2022)

+1. ### What are the possible ways to create objects in JavaScript

  There are many ways to create objects in javascript as mentioned below: